-Rated four out of five stars by Amazon reviewers, this tintable oil-based interior primer handily blocks current and future water-based stains and odors from smoke, wood tannins, markers, and more.
-You’ll appreciate how it works on stain-prone surfaces like kitchen, bathroom, and craft room cabinets, trim, and frequently used furniture, yet it’s versatile enough for wood, drywall, plaster, masonry, brick, metal, and glossy surfaces too.
+Tintable, oil-based KILZ Original handily blocks out water-based stains and a range of odors, including smoke.
+You’ll appreciate how it works on stain-prone surfaces like kitchen or bathroom cabinets—or frequently used furniture like barstools.
+That said, KILZ Original can also be used on drywall, plaster, masonry, brick, metal, and glossy surfaces like tile.
 The quart-sized container covers between 300 and 400 square feet, dries in one hour and can be topped with latex or oil-based topcoats.
-Available from Amazon.

 Halt the formation of rust on bare, painted, or lightly rusted metal with this interior/exterior oil-based primer that’s been a fixture of home remodeling and maintenance for generations.
 Rust-Oleum Clean Metal Primer is sold in a one-quart container that covers 100 square feet, is ready to recoat in two hours, and should ideally be topped with an oil-based paint.
 DIYers and pros love it, because it goes on smoothly and evenly and adheres well to clean metal surfaces (and even some surfaces that aren’t perfectly clean), and because it just works.

-If you’ve been putting off painting a tile backsplash, a lacquered chair, or your gutters, get the job done with this tintable latex interior/exterior bonding primer designed to stick to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and other glossy surfaces.
-Sold in a one-gallon can that covers 300 square feet, the latex primer that scored 4.6 out of five stars on Amazon dries in one hour and provides an excellent foundation for latex- or oil-based topcoats.
-Available from Amazon.
+If you’ve been putting off painting a tile backsplash, a lacquered chair, or your aging gutters, get the job done with this tintable latex interior/exterior bonding primer designed to stick to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and still more glossy surfaces.
+Sold in a one-gallon can that covers 300 square feet, KILZ Adhesion High-Bonding dries in one hour and provides an excellent foundation for either latex- or oil-based topcoats.